londelec/leandcxmlman/source/sections/Docreleases.rst

    * :ver:	V26
      :date:	04/09/2015
      :by:	AK
-     :desc:	| > :xmlref:`ClassIgnore` attribute added to IEC60870-5-101 Slave :xmlref:`LinkSettings` node which can be used to ignore class of the receievd messages
+     :desc:	| > :xmlref:`ClassIgnore` attribute added to IEC60870-5-101 Slave :xmlref:`LinkSettings` node which can be used to ignore class of the received messages

    * :ver:	V25
      :date:	11/08/2015